Ocean Community Chamber Foundation

 River Glow- This community celebration features 37 floating bonfires on the Pawcatuck river, food, and live entertainment.
 The purpose is to help increase awareness of, and patronage of, downtown businesses and our historic two state riverfront community.
 It is one of the rare nights that downtown businesses and artist studios stay open late, and they report tremendous sales as a result of the crowd of 10,000 plus.
 This event is not a fundraiser, and despite generous sponsor support, operates with a negative budget of over $2,500 annually.
 The OCCF is committed to funding this event because of the significant infusion of commerce that results from Riverglow.

 Downtown Wayfinding Signage- In 2011 and 2012 the Ocean Community Chamber Foundation coordinated a program to design, fund and place 6 historic looking wayfinding signs in downtown.
 The signs help people find their way around and highlight the business district and art galleries.
-The DBA, Town of Westerly and Stonington were brought on as financial partners in this Ocean Community Chamber Foundation initiative.
+From 2015 - 2017 three additional signs were added to the program.